MargaretAN9/GSOC-2019/ImageSequencerUserManual.md

 ![overlay](https://lh3.googleusercontent.com/vLfS8aIfwec-yyPfotBx05Bhsty1lM3_XmIDX8AEr-jLqnGMg0VJIGAWm1o-iBwg--OoOdNr58da)

-### Paint-bucket-module:
-This module fills any polygonal shape with the specified color in pixels.

 Usage:

     sequencer.loadImage('PATH')
-    .addSteps('paint-bucket',options)
+    .addSteps('overlay',options)
     .run()

+### Paint-bucket-module:
+This module fills any polygonal shape with the specified color in pixels.

 Where options is an object with the following property:

 -   startingX: it is the value of the starting x-cordinate (default 10)